qlyoung/lagopus/README.md

 - Lagopus was using gdb exploitable ^ to analyze crashes, but exploitable is currently turned off because its heuristics see ASAN terminations as clean exits.
-Currently the crash analysis code is lifted from ClusterFuzz, as it already has all the gritty regex's and classifiers sorted out.
+Currently the crash analysis code is lifted from ClusterFuzz, as it already has all the gritty regexes and classifiers sorted out.

 - `afl` requires sysctl `kernel.core_pattern=core` to get core files. k8s has support for allowing nodes to allow pods to set sysctls (pods also have